Stochastic Saddle-Point Optimization for Wasserstein Barycenters: Algorithms

-A Hilbert space \(\mathcal{H}\) of functions \(f \colon \mathcal{X} \to \mathbb{R}\) is called a reproducing kernel Hilbert space (RKHS) if there is a symmetric positive-defined function \(k \colon \mathcal{X} \times \mathcal{X} \to \mathbb{R}\) called a kernel, such that \begin{enumerate} \item \(\forall x \in \mathcal{X} : k(\cdot, x) \in \mathcal{H}\); \item \(\forall f \in \Hilb : \langle f, k(\cdot, x) \rangle_\Hilb = f(x)\); \item \(\forall x,y \in \mathcal{X} : \langle k(\cdot, x), k(\cdot, y) \rangle_\Hilb = k(x,y)\). \end{enumerate}
+A Hilbert space \(\mathcal{H}\) of functions \(f \colon \mathcal{X} \to \mathbb{R}\) is called a reproducing kernel Hilbert space (RKHS) if there is a symmetric positive-defined function \(\mathcal{K} \colon \mathcal{X} \times \mathcal{X} \to \mathbb{R}\) called a kernel, such that \begin{enumerate} \item \(\forall x \in \mathcal{X} : \mathcal{K}(\cdot, x) \in \mathcal{H}\); \item \(\forall f \in \Hilb : \langle f, \mathcal{K}(\cdot, x) \rangle_\Hilb = f(x)\); \item \(\forall x,y \in \mathcal{X} : \langle \mathcal{K}(\cdot, x), \mathcal{K}(\cdot, y) \rangle_\Hilb = \mathcal{K}(x,y)\). \end{enumerate}

-It can be proven \cite{mohri2018foundations} by an almost explicit construction that for each symmetric positive-defined function \(k\) there is such a Hilbert space.
-However, there is some kernels that are called \textit{universal} \cite{steinwart2008support}: they can uniformly approximate any continuous function if \(X\) is a compact subset of \(\mathbb{R}^d\).
-The example of a such kernel is a Gaussian RBF kernel \(k(x,x') = \exp(-s \Vert x - x' \Vert_2^2)\).
-The universality tells us that we do not lose too much by RKHS-assumption.
+It could be proven \cite{mohri2018foundations} by an almost explicit construction that for each symmetric positive-defined function \(\mathcal{K}\) there exists such a Hilbert space.
+However, there are some kernels that are called \textit{universal} \cite{steinwart2008support}: they can uniformly approximate any continuous function if \(X\) is a compact subset of \(\mathbb{R}^d\).
+An example of such a kernel is the Gaussian RBF kernel \(\mathcal{K}(x,x') = \exp(-s \Vert x - x' \Vert_2^2)\).
+Due to the universal approximation property RKHS-assumption is in a sense without loss of generality.